NeuroLexDiagnostics/Voice-Analysis-Pipeline/README.md

 # DigiPsych Voice Analysis Pipeline

+In order to utilize the Voice Analysis Pipeline, please make sure you are in a Python3 Environment.

+Please make sure to have the following dependencies installed:
+- nltk
+- spacy
+- numpy
+- pandas
+- textblob

 ### Features Provided and Background Information:

 ##### Gemaps:
 Gemaps Features are explained at the following link: https://sail.usc.edu/publications/files/eyben-preprinttaffc-2015.pdf